vEnhance/1802/src/antigrad.typ

 Okay, so how about the example we gave earlier?
 #question[
-  Does there exist a function $f$ such that $nabla f = vec(2 y, x)$?
+  Determine whether or not there exists a differentiable function $f(x,y)$ such that
+  $ nabla f = vec(2 y, x). $
 ]

 Well, if there was such an $f$, and we got a mismatch, then
 $ f_(x y) = partial / (partial y) f_x = partial / (partial y) (2 y) = 2 \
   f_(y x) = partial / (partial x) f_y = partial / (partial x) x = 1. $
-So no such $f$ could happen.
+So via proof by contradiction, no such $f$ could exist.
-So we have at least one way to rule out impossible questions!

 == [RECIPE] Ruling out the existence of an anti-gradient <sec-when-antigrad>

-As it turns out, this test I described is good enough for 18.02.
+As it turns out, this test I described is good enough for 18.02 --- it will catch all impossible questions.
 Specifically, the following theorem is true.

 #memo(title: [Memorize: Criteria for 2D anti-gradient to exist])[